NBull92/ImprezGarage/README.md

 This code is for portfolio use only.

-Note: This is still a work in progress! - Feel free to contact me about the project as I aim to work on continously.
+Note: This is still a work in progress! - Feel free to contact me about the project as I aim to work on it continously.

 I wanted to build a tool that would showcase the skills I have developed over time through my work building tools at Rockstar and Ubisoft.
 I am also very into cars and really like to take care of mine, this is where ImprezGarage comes in as it meets both of my needs.

 I have built ImprezGarage with C#, WPF, MVVM, Prism and Firebase, for the database.
 The requirements for this tool was to have a program where I can add my vehicle to and any important details i.e. road tax expiry date and insurance expiry date.
 I also wanted to be able to keep track of my petrol expenses as sometimes we can all spend a bit more than we planned on petrol, especially if you have a busy month.
 The last requirement was for me to be able to track when I have performed a maintenance check of the vehicle, which I try to do once a month (or at least that’s what I tell myself).
 Once I had these requirements I set off building ImprezGarage.